cpoeppelbaum/DynamicMappingSystem/README.md

 Main implementation that:
 - Dynamically resolves types from string identifiers using reflection
 - Validates input data using FluentValidation
-- Resolves appropriate mapper from DI container
+- Resolves appropriate mapper and validator from internal registries
 - Performs the mapping
 - Validates output data to ensure integrity
 - Handles exceptions and error reporting